 Test humorous elements several times and thoroughly.
 And above all, ask people who have a similar sense of humor like your target audience.

-14. Humor is a total work of art
+15. Humor is a holistic work of art

 You compete as a speaker with the offerings of the entire Internet.
 Those who do not carry a smartphone with them in the audience will check their fingernails at some point.
 Today people get bored quickly.
 Not every speech can easily make such exciting offers as Netflix & Co.
 And yet some speeches can be fascinating and moving.
 Humor contributes.
 Also, your performance is live and therefore something special, isn’t it?